tendermint/tendermint/docs/spec/abci/client-server.md

 The latter two can be tested using the `abci-cli` by setting the `--abci` flag appropriately (ie. to `socket` or `grpc`).

-Note that the GRPC version is maintained primarily to simplify onboarding and prototyping and is not receiving the same attention to security and performance as the others.

 See examples, in various stages of maintenance, in [Go](https://github.com/tendermint/tendermint/tree/develop/abci/server), [JavaScript](https://github.com/tendermint/js-abci),